kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 96: June 5, 2020

+**Today's Progress**: I worked on the Libsys project.
+I added error messages to the form and also continued my Angular course.

+**Thoughts**: I hope I can plan this week like I am supposed to.
+I need to be more deligent with my time.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/67aa71bd35bddfc5dba4c468243bc00bca583b88)

+---

 ## Day 95: June 4, 2020

 **Today's Progress**: I worked on the Libsys project.
 I'm changing the way the forms are being created using form builder, since the forms are generic I've been having some problems.